Golden Knights take 2-0 lead in Stanley Cup Final with 7-2 win over Panthers

 That was one of several big hits by Barbashev, the Golden Knights’ biggest trade-deadline acquisition, a Stanley Cup champion with St. Louis in 2019.
 Barbashev broke the sternum of Colorado defenseman Samuel Girard during the playoffs last year, also on a clean hit.

 Vegas had its own scare late in the second period when Jack Eichel was nailed in the right shoulder by Tkachuk.
-Eichel returned in the third and set up Marchessault’s second goal.
+Eichel returned in the third and set up Marchessault’s second goal for his second assist of the game.

+“We did a good job managing momentum tonight,” Eichel said.
+“And we got some timely goals.”

 AP NHL playoffs: https://apnews.com/hub/stanley-cup and https://twitter.com/AP_Sports